garthvh/esp8266button/README.md

 ![Enclosure Assembly](http://garthvh.com/assets/img/esp8266/button_assembly.jpg "Huzzah Assembly")

 The built in battery and charging circuit on the ESP8266 Thing really makes it easy to work with.
-I have not been able to get serial debugging output working with the thing.
+By cutting the DTR trace on the bottom of the board and installing pins for a jumper I am able to program the thing with the jumper installed, and debug over serial with it removed.

 ![Enclosure Assembly](http://garthvh.com/assets/img/esp8266/sparkfun_thing_circuit.jpg "Thing Assembly")